One way to find a great dentist is to ask friends for recommendations.

 skill.
 While all practicing dentists must be licensed, licensure doesnt

-guarantee that a dentist will practice good dentistry over time.
-Although
+guarantee that a dentist practices good dentistry over time.
+Although license

-license renewal requires area dentists to complete at least 50 hours of
+renewal requires area dentists to periodically complete continuing education

 Dont be overly impressed by a dentists membership in professional societies

-and associations until you ascertain the qualifications necessary for membership.
+and associations until you ascertain the qualifications for membership.